EntityGraphQL/EntityGraphQL/README.md

 TODO - coming soon

+# Intergrating with other tools
+Many tools can help you with typing or generating code from a GraphQL schema.
+Use `schema.GetGraphQLSchema()` to produce one.
+This works well with the Apollo code gen tools.

 # Using expressions else where
 Lets say you have a screen in your application listing properties that can be configured per customer or user to only show exactly what they are interested in.
 Instead of having a bunch of checkboxes and complex radio buttons etc. you can allow a simple EQL statement to configure the results shown.
 Or use those UI components to build the query.
 ```js